 The host partner of the IJL TAPIOCA, build in association with the IRD, are the Universidade Federal de Pernambuco (UFPE) and the Universidade Federal Rural de Pernambuco (UFRPE).
 Scientific cooperation between French and Brazilians scientists in the field of tropical Atlantic climate change initiated in 1980 with numerous national and international projects (e.g. FOCAL, TOGA, WOCE, CLIVAR, PIRATA, TACE, MADE, GODAE).
 During the last years, integrated pluridisciplinary projects have been developed to respond the current challenges of global change (Table 1).

-At UFPE , the Department of Oceanography (DOCEAN) is the oldest and largest centre of Oceanography in North and Northeast of Brazil.
-The DOCEAN is constituted by nine research laboratories: Phytoplankton, Zooplankton, nekton, phytobenthos, zoobenthos, Sea Water Chemistry, Physics, Geology, Mariculture, and also an Oceanographic Museum.
-The Master/PhD Program in Oceanography (PPGO) has contributed to the formation of 342 masters and 146 PhDs.
-The team of the Project is developing research directly with the DOCEAN and also with the Center for Risk Analysis and Environmental Modelling – CEERMA, located at UFPE.
+At UFPE, the Department of Oceanography (DOCEAN) is the oldest, largest and most reputable center of Oceanography in North and Northeast of Brazil.
+Created in 1952, the DOCEAN is the second oldest Oceanography centre in Brazil, now completing 63 years.
+The Department of Oceanography of UFPE has over 3.000 m2 located in the Technology and Geoscience Centre (CTG/UFPE).
+The DOCEAN is constituted by nine research laboratories: Phytoplankton, Zooplankton, necton, phytobenthos, zoobenthos, Sea Water Chemistry, Physics, Geology, Mariculture, and also an Oceanographic Museum.
+The Master/PhD Program in Oceanography (PPGO) is also the oldest in the North and Northeast of Brazil, completing 33 years of existence.
+This program has contributed to the formation of 300 masters and 110 PhDs.
+The team of the Project is developing research directly with the Department of Oceanography – DOCEAN and also with the Centre for Studies and Essays in Environmental Modelling and Risk – CEERMA located at UFPE.

-Two Departments (Fisheries and Aquaculture, and Statistics and Informatics) of the UFRPE participate to the IJL TAPIOCA.
+Two Departments (Fisheries and Aquaculture, and Statistics and Informatics) of the UFRPE will participate to the IJL TAPIOCA.
 The Department of Statistics and Informatics has three main areas: Statistics, Informatics and Computing Systems.
-The Department of Fisheries and has been contributing to the formation of professionals in fisheries, aquaculture, fishery technology, oceanography and applied ecology since 1970.
-This Department is also responsible for the Post-Graduate Program in Fisheries Resources and Aquaculture (Master and PhD).
+It is responsible for the Post-Graduate Program in Biometry and offers statistics course to undergraduate and postgraduate students of others Departments of UFRPE.
+The Department of Fisheries and Aquaculture occupies an area of 4500 m2 and has two auditoriums with capacity of 40 and 100 places.
+It has been contributing to the formation of professionals in fisheries, aquaculture, fishery technology, oceanography and applied ecology since 1970.
+It was pioneer in Brazil for the formation of undergraduate Fisheries Engineers.
+This Department is also responsible for the Post-Graduate Program in Fisheries Resources and Aquaculture (Master and PhD), created in 2000.
 Currently about 100 students develop their studies with a multidisciplinary approach.

 IRD (main partner, France)

-Four IRD joint research units (UMR) are official members of the IJL TAPIOCA, involving people from IRD but also from other French institutes (CNES, CNRS, IFREMER, MNHN) and Universities: (UBO, UM, UPMC, UPS):
+Five IRD joint research units (UMR) are official members of the IJL TAPIOCA, involving people from IRD but also from other French institutes (CNES, CNRS, IFREMER) and Universities: (AMU, UBO, ULCO, UM, UPS):

 LEGOS: Laboratoire d’Etudes en Géophysique et Océanographie Spatiales (UMR065, CNES/CNRS/IRD/UPS)

 LEGOS is a multidisciplinary research laboratory working on key environmental issues related to ocean health and its response to climatic forcing.
-LEGOS develops original algorithms for oceanography and the acquisition of in situ data.
-LEGOS is also leader in the development of sensors and development of new generation numerical models.
-LEGOS researchers contribute also to the scientific developments of operational oceanography at Mercator Océan.
+They associate physical oceanography, marine geochemistry and biogeochemistry.
+Theses researches themes are linked by an observational approach using remote sensing from satellites.
+LEGOS specificities are the development of original algorithms for oceanography and the acquisition of in situ data.
+LEGOS is also leader in the development of sensors and development of new generation numerical models for both open and regional oceans.
+LEGOS researchers contribute also to the scientific developments of operational oceanography at Mercator Ocean.
 IRD team of LEGOS coordinates PIRATA in France and is strongly involved in West Africa through its team in Cotonou/Benin (projects PROPAO & ALOC-GG and capacity building with regional Master & PhD) in interaction with Brazilian partners (UFPE).

 LEMAR: Laboratoire des sciences de l’Environnement Marin (UMR195, IRD/CNRS/UBO/ IFREMER)